DriftingOtter/lowpass-filter/README.md

 ![Graph Example Output](Assets/lowpass_filter.png)

-# Low pass Filter
+# Low-pass Filter

-> This is a demonstration of a low pas filter in Rust
+> This is a demonstration of a low-pass filter in Rust.

 This is purely done for my understanding and is not intended to be used in production.